Crocus: Saffron

 The economic importance of the genus is largely dependent on the single species, Crocus sativus, now known only in cultivation.
 C. sativus is grown for the production of saffron, an orange-red derivative of its dried stigma, and among the most expensive spices in the world.
 The estimated worldwide production of C. sativus plants is 205 tons.
-About 180,000 stigmas from 60,000 flowers are required to produce 1 kg saffron, which sells for about $10,000US (2018).
+About 180,000 stigmas from 60,000 flowers are required to produce 1 kg saffron, which sells for about US$10,000 (2018).
 Modern saffron production is widely cultivated in Kashmir, Iran, Turkey, Afghanistan and the Mediterranean from Spain to Asia Minor.
 An important center is the eponymous town of Krokos, in the Kozani region of Greece.
-The saffron product, Krokos Kozanis is a PDO (Protected Designation of Origin). production is largely indigenous and Iran accounts for 65% of global production, covering 72,162 ha.
+The saffron product, Krokos Kozanis is a PDO (Protected Designation of Origin).
+Production is largely indigenous and Iran accounts for 65% of global production, covering 72,162 ha.

-Saffron is thought to have been used in embalming in Ancient Egypt. it is mentioned in the Old testament, in the Song of Songs as a precious spice and has featured as a dye and fragrance throughout written history, with mention in The Iliad.
+Saffron is thought to have been used in embalming in Ancient Egypt.
+It is mentioned in the Old Testament, in the Song of Songs as a precious spice and has featured as a dye and fragrance throughout written history, with mention in the Iliad.

 Cultivation and harvesting of C. sativus for saffron was first documented in the Mediterranean, notably on the island of Crete.
 Frescos showing them are found there at the Bronze Age Minoan site of Knossos, as well as from the comparably aged Akrotiri site on the Aegean island of Santorini, and formed an important part of the Minoan economy and culture and had both a sacred role and use as a psychoactive drug and food additive.
 Women still gather crocuses in the Akrotiri region.